About Alisha

 News Featured Clips

-On National Coming Out Day, in the East Villiage, hundred of members of the queer community stood beside Democrat mayoral candidate, Zohran Mamdani to discuss solutions to issues most impacting their communities: gender-affirming care, rent increases, and wage stagnation.
-Reporters Alisha Mess and Maya Abuali caputures the event live from the scene.
+On National Coming Out Day in the East Village, hundreds of members of the queer community stood beside Democrat mayoral candidate Zohran Mamdani to discuss solutions to issues most affecting their communities: gender-affirming care, rent increases, and wage stagnation.
+Reporters Alisha Mess and Maya Abuali capture the event live from the scene.
 Software Used: CapCut and Adobe Premiere Pro |Owned by Columbia News Service

 From missing ceilings and mold to rat infestations and lead exposure, tenants at 19-25 St. Nicholas Ave and nearby buildings say conditions under landlord giant Sugar Hill Capital have gone from bad to worse, despite rent increases.
 Alisha Mess goes inside the homes of South Harlem residents and reports on tenants' rights and their demands for safe housing at the Upper Manhattan Tenants Rally on Tuesday, April 1, 2025.
 Software Used: Adobe Premiere Pro, Adobe Podcast, and Canva